Suvarna-Dey/demo-rest-assured-framework/README.md

 ### Description:

-This Java based framework tests the WTIA REST APIs using RestAssured library.
-The wheretheiss API lets you get the current, past or future position of the ISS, get timezone information about a set of cordinates, and also get the TLE data on the ISS.
+This Java based framework tests the WTI(What The ISS) REST APIs using RestAssured library.
+The API lets you get the current, past or future position of the ISS, get timezone information about a set of coordinates, and also get the TLE data on the ISS.

 ### Prerequisites:
 * Java 8 or more